 MSHCDL Program Admissions

-The ideal applicant to the program will have at least seven years of professional experience in an healthcare setting.
+The ideal applicant to the program will have several years of professional experience in a healthcare setting.
 Candidates should also have leadership and/or management experience in any of the following organization types:

 • Hospital, research or clinical setting